morea-framework/morea-framework.github.io/docs/ci-tracs/ci-tracs-tips.md

 It's important that you have a basic understanding of how Morea works.
 We recommend that you skim through the "Reference" section of the Instructor Guide (see the sidebar at left for links).
 Skimming through the Reference section will give you a sense for where to go for help if you need it later during development of your workshop.

-## Tip 2: Base your workshop on a similar one
+## Tip 2: Bootstrap a new workshop

-If you find that there is an existing workshop that has a similar structure to the one you are creating, then it's reasonable to start by making a copy of it and then editing it until the content reflects your workshop curriculum.
+If you find that there is an existing workshop that has a similar structure to the one you are creating, then it's reasonable to bootstrap your new one by making a copy of the existing one and then editing it until the content reflects your workshop curriculum.

 Here's the general approach: